GabrielFrigo4/SDL-Sharp/README.md

 Is a SDL2 for c#.
-The wrapper provides bindings for the following libraries (contains the necessary DLLs for the project):
+The wrapper provides bindings for the following libraries (contains the necessary DLLs for the project in SDL-Sharp-DLL):
 - SDL2 (2.0.20) in SDL_Sharp
 - SDL2_image (2.0.5) in SDL_Sharp.Image
 - SDL2_mixer (2.0.4) in SDL_Sharp.Mixer
 - SDL2_ttf (2.0.18) in SDL_Sharp.Ttf
+- Utils(functions that facilitate the development)

 To use opengl and openal in SDL we recommend using Silk.NET: https://github.com/dotnet/Silk.NET